Soggymender/iland/README.md

 Conversion destination should be subfolders of src/main/resources.

 This conversion is necessary because Blender only supports 6.1, while the engine uses ASSIMP which only supports 2013.
 Eventually a custom FBX importer will be written, but for now the conversion time is less than the coding time.
 Also, the official FBX SDK only natively supports Python and C++.
 Haven't found a reasonable Java binding.

+EXPORT TROUBLESHOOTING
+- If FBX Converter bakes in its own (incorrect) relative path to textures, it is because the textures referenced in Blender are no longer in the specified location.
+Reassign the textures or restore them, then re-export.
+This happened once after relocating the project files.